-This course offers an introduction to the Chinese literature of the second half of the twentieth century.
+This course offers an introduction to contemporary Chinese literature since the end of the Cultural Revolution (1966-76).
 It is designed for students with little knowledge of Chinese language or culture.
-The main goal is to gain knowledge of the modern Chinese-speaking world through the mediation of literature.
-We will also screen filmic adaptations of literary works to examine the close connection between modern fiction and cinema.
+The main goal is to gain knowledge of the contemporary Chinese-speaking world through the mediation of literature.
+Students are also required to view filmic adaptations of literary works to examine the close connection between fiction and cinema.
 Students are expected to nurture a sensibility to literary and visual texts and a critical consciousness in cross-cultural context.
-For 590 students, secondary readings will also be provided for a better understanding of the critical issues in modern Chinese literature and history
+For 519/790 students, secondary readings and additional assignments will also be required to develop a more comprehensive and in-depth understanding of the critical issues in contemporary Chinese literature, culture, society, and history.
+Critical thinking and communicational skills in an academic setting will be developed and measured through a series of class activities, writing assignments, and online quizzes.

 What is MLA Style?
 "MLA style for documentation is widely used in the humanities, especially in writing on language and literature."